beaubreedlove/FantasyFootball/rules.md

                 1. 4th place from previous year may choose any remaining draft position by 12pm, 2 days before the draft.
                 1. 3rd place from previous year may choose any remaining draft position by 2pm, 2 days before the draft.
                 1. 2nd place from previous year may choose any remaining draft position by 4pm, 2 days before the draft.
-                1. 1st place will be assigned the only remaining draft position.
+                1. 1st place from previous year will be assigned the only remaining draft position.
             1. Setting preferences and defaults
                 1. Any manager may post a list of draft position preferences publicly to the league at anytime and the most preferred draft position in their preference list will be automatically selected for them.
                 1. If a manager does not choose their draft position by their draft position by their assiigned deadline, the lowest remaining draft position will be assigned.